How Foundry

 Anvil — Workflow Engine

 State machines defined as data, not code.
-Anvil drives every structured workflow — from software development tracks to financial review to operations planning.
-The same engine generalizes across domains because a workflow is a workflow: inputs, steps, decision points, outputs.
+The same engine drives software development, financial review, and custom operations — because a workflow is a workflow: inputs, steps, decision points, outputs.

 Lore — Institutional Memory

-Decisions, architectural rationale, historical traces, and prior art — stored in a form that both people and AI agents can query.
-Lore is how Foundry avoids repeating itself, and how AI agents get context that goes beyond their training data.
+Decisions, historical traces, and prior art stored in a form both people and AI can query.
+How Foundry avoids repeating itself; how AI agents get context beyond their training data.

 Forge — Visual Cockpit

 The supervision layer.
-Forge renders Anvil workflows visually, surfaces AI agent actions in real time, and gives teams the control plane to supervise, approve, and intervene.
-Forge is what you interact with; Anvil is what executes underneath.
+Forge renders Anvil workflows visually, surfaces AI actions in real time, and gives teams the control plane to supervise, approve, and intervene.

 Temper — Measurement Loop

 Continuous quality tracking for AI agents.
-Temper archives what agents do, grades outcomes over time, detects when something changes, and runs controlled experiments to find what improves it.
-The research layer that keeps everything honest.
+Archives what agents do, grades outcomes over time, detects drift, and runs controlled experiments to find what improves it.

 One platform.